spiral/docs/templater/basics.md

 </block:footer>
 ```

-Now we have a small problem, every time we would like to add new content into parent block we have to carry into content with us which can lead to some problems when new resources mounted to parent layout.
-We can solve this issue by injecting value of parent block into it's redefinition:
+Now we encounter a small problem.
+Every time we'd like to add new content into the parent block, we have to carry the content with us.
+This can lead to some problems when new resources are mounted to the parent layout.
+We can solve this issue by injecting the value of the parent block into it's re-definition:

 ```html
 <extends:layouts.basic title="About Us"/>